prikhi/pencil/docs/source/reference/behaviours.rst

 Scale
 -----

-This behaviour is used to assigned to "scale" function of "transform" attribute of SVG object.
-This behaviour is equivalent to a Transform with just one scale()
+This behaviour is used to assigned to the "scale" function in the "transform" attribute of an SVG object.
+This behaviour is equivalent to the Transform behaviour with just one scale().

 Target object
 ^^^^^^^^^^^^^

-All SVG objects.
+Any SVG object.

 XML Syntax
 ^^^^^^^^^^